aws/aws-cli/awscli/examples/controlcatalog/list-control-mappings.rst

         ]
     }

-For more information, see `ControlMapping <https://docs.aws.amazon.com/controlcatalog/latest/APIReference/API_ControlMapping.html>`__ in the *AWS Control Catalog User Guide*.
+For more information, see `Ontology overview <https://docs.aws.amazon.com/controlcatalog/latest/userguide/ontology-overview.html>`__ in the *AWS Control Catalog User Guide*.

 **Example 2: To retrieve information of a specific control mapping type**